namin/lean-rank/DESIGN.md

           │                        └─ Cold-start premise ranking for a new type string │
           └─────────────► [score_productivity] → prints adoption@K + lift (+ hits)
-                                   └─ “Would the new statement be adopted by today’s targets?”
+                                   └─ "Would the new statement be adopted by today's targets?"
 ```

 **Optional graph add-on**